 (1 is very Bad - 10 is Excellent)

-How a Rack and Pinion Reciprocation Mechanism Works?
+How does a Rack and Pinion Reciprocation Mechanism Work?

 Here is a flash animation of a rack and pinion reciprocating mechanisms.

 A rack and pinion is a pair of gears which convert rotational motion into linear motion.